History of Handbell Ringing

 The best teams of the day were Almondbury and Crosland Moor but Woodroyd were considered to be one of the few groups to be able to put up a strong showing against them.

-Woodroyd were crowne Champions of Great Britain in 1927 at a contest at Sunny Vale, Halifax, when they were awarded a perfect 100 marks.
+Woodroyd were crowned Champions of Great Britain in 1927 at a contest at Sunny Vale, Halifax, when they were awarded a perfect 100 marks.
 The adjudicator commented that they were “the only team of ringers to achieve this distinction.”
 Other handbell ringing teams in West Yorkshire existed at Almondbury, Armitage Bridge, Shelley, Clifton and Thurlstone.The group lasted until the outbreak of the First World War when the number of players dwindled as men went off to fight.
 However, the group was resurrected in 1920 and performed to a high standard, winning a shield in the Yorkshire competition the following year.
 They went on to win three first prizes and two seconds, tying on one occasion with Crosland Moor in competitions as varied as Belle Vue in Manchester and Hope Bank in Honley.

 Belle Vue Manchester